 Sec.
-6. Limitation on Committee Powers.
+5. Limitation on Committee Powers.

 (b) No Committee shall have the authority of the Board of Directors without its delegation to authorize the filing of amicus briefs on behalf of the corporation or to approve an audit of the corporation’s financial records.

 Sec.
-7. Committee Meetings.
+6. Committee Meetings.
 Meetings of Committees of the Board of Directors may be called by the respective Chairs thereof or by any two members of the Committee.
 At all meetings of any Committee, a majority of the members of the Committee

 Officers and Executive Director

-Sec.
-2. The President.
-The President shall be the chief executive officer of the corporation and shall serve as chair of the Board of Directors.
-The President shall preside at meetings of the corporation, the Board of Directors and the Executive Committee, supervise the Executive Director and other officers of the corporation, perform such other duties as may be prescribed from time to time by the Board of Directors and have all other powers and duties that pertain to the position of chief executive officer and chair of the Board of Directors.
+Directors of the corporation.
+These officers shall each serve for a term of one year, commencing at the close of the annual meeting of the corporation at which the election of the new Board of Directors and Officers is reported, but shall

+to the position of chief executive officer and chair of the Board of Directors.
 In the President’s absence from any meeting, one of the officers of the corporation, in the order in which they are designated in Section 1 above shall

 Sec.
 3. The President-Elect.
 The President-Elect shall assist the President in carrying out the programs of the corporation and shall become the President at the close of the next succeeding annual meeting after the date of

 Sec.
 4. The Vice President(s).
 The Vice President(s) shall assist the President in carrying out the programs of the corporation.